A Visit to Northern Ireland

-Discover buzzing, brilliant Belfast - our hot tip as the place to visit in 2018 - on this five day itinerary complete with a day trip to the magical Giant's Causeway and the Old Bushmill's whiskey distillery.
+Discover buzzing, brilliant Belfast on this five day itinerary complete with a day trip to the magical Giant's Causeway and the Old Bushmill's whiskey distillery.

 Begin your journey with an international flight to Dublin or London, before taking a connecting flight to Belfast